pfoerdie/network/README.md

     > An alias for Node#detach, reversing current Node and argument.
 - delete( confirm:boolean = false )
     > Removes all ingoing and outgoing connections of the current Node and deletes it permanently.
+- deleted:boolean
+    > Indicates, if a Node has been deleted.
 - on( event:string|symbol, callback:function )
     > Adds an event listener to the current Node.
 - once( event:string|symbol, callback:function )